ProtonMail/pmcrypto/README.md

 ## Testing
 Headless Chrome (or Chromium), Firefox and Webkit are used for the tests.
-To install any missing browsers automatically, you can run `npx playwright install-deps <chromium|firefox|webkit>`.
+To install any missing browsers automatically, you can run `npx playwright install --with-deps <chromium|firefox|webkit>`.
 Alternatively, you can install them manually as you normally would on your platform.
 If you'd like to test on a subset of browsers, use e.g. `npm test -- --browsers ChromeHeadless,FirefoxHeadless`.